Secure CheckoutPersonal information is secured with SSL technology.

 - Interrogates the policies and governance structures which have been effective in supporting the development and deployment of smart cities

 Researchers and professionals involved in urban planning, smart city development, city operations etc. Local and state decision makers, universities.
-Broadly, Urban planners and urban researchers like: architecture engineer, computer scientist, government policy maker, private and public technological companies.
+Broadly, urban planners and urban researchers like: architectural engineers, computer scientists, government policy makers, private and public technology companies.
 Policy makers, city managers, and urban planners; graduate students, upper level undergraduates and researchers

-1. Introduction: being smarter for productivity, liveability and sustainability
+1. Introduction: being smarter for productivity, livability and sustainability

 2. Fundamentals of smart cities: Governance, innovations and cities

-3. Smart city in Singapore: How Environmental and Geospatial Innovation lead to urban liveability and environmental sustainability cities
+3. Smart city in Singapore: How Environmental and Geospatial Innovation lead to urban livability and environmental sustainability cities

 5. Japanese Smart Cities

-8. Understanding the Stakeholders’ Perceptions in Smart Cities: the Experience of Using Q Methodology for Smart Gusu Project, China
+7. Understanding the Stakeholders’ Perceptions in Smart Cities: The Experience of Using Q Methodology for Smart Gusu Project, China

-15. Building the Future City of Glasgow: an evolutionary perspective
+14. Building the Future City of Glasgow: An evolutionary perspective

-18. Evaluating recent trends: diversified development paths of smart cities
+16. Evaluating recent trends: Diversified development paths of smart cities

 - No. of pages: